Ranking #1 for a keyword on Google either helps, hinders, or is indifferent to your business.

 Being #1 on Google helped make that transformation for myself and our business.

 In this scenario, ranking #1 on Google is the dream.
-We know that the term “digital marketing company” is going to be searched thousands of times on search engines each month.
+We know that the term “small business SEO” is going to be searched thousands of times on search engines each month.
 We know that a first page search ranking will drive qualified visitors to our website.
 A certain percentage of those visitors will inquire about our services.
 And then, a certain percentage of leads will convert into customers.